DRMacIver/docs/thinking/becoming-effective/index.markdown

 * It forces you to do things you can actually achieve soon.
 If task A would require you to learn a lot and task B would require you to learn a little, do task B. It will take you less time to learn the prerequisites, so you’ll get something achieved quickly.
 * It prevents you from getting distracted by the immensity of the task of trying to understand everything and forces a more useful learning discipline on you by giving you concrete places to start.

-“But David!”, I hear you cry in horror so profound that it causes you to use exclamation marks as commas, “Are you suggesting that learning is bad?
-That I shouldn’t try to learn how things work?”

-Rest your mind and set aside your fears, for I am not!
+That's not to say that acquiring information is *bad*.
+All else being equal, more information is better than less information.
+But acquiring information is *expensive*, so it's important to prioritise.

+Additionally, prioritising like this actually helps you acquire more information in the long run.
 The thing about information is that once you have acquired it you can build on it.
 Every little bit of knowledge you put into your head provides you with a framework on which to hang more knowledge.
-The journey of a thousand miles begins with a single step.
-Other profound sounding metaphors that convince you of the wisdom of my advice!

-We’re essentially iterating this procedure over and over again.
-“What can I do?
-Oh, there’s a thing.
-Lets do that.
-Done.
-What can I do now?
-Oh, hey, there’s another thing which I couldn’t previously have done but now can because I’ve learned stuff from the last thing I did”.
-By acquiring our knowledge in little bite sized chunks we’ve rapidly consumed an entire information meal.
+We’re essentially iterating a procedure of learn, do, learn.
+Each time we do something, we learn, and that expands the set of things we can do next.
+By acquiring our knowledge incrementally, we rapidly build up to an amount that would have seemed overwhelming at the outset, and become able to do things that if we'd tried to tackle immediately we'd just have floundered with.

 As well as interleaving getting things done with learning things, I think the quality of education you get this way is better than what you would otherwise get because it contains practical experience.
 You don’t just learn how things work, you learn how to work with them, and you learn a lot of concrete details that might have been missing from the high level description of them.

-Now go back and read this section again (if you haven’t already.
-Don’t get stuck in an infinite loop and forget to eat and die.
-Because I’d feel really bad about that and it’s not an efficient way to learn at all).
-It’s literally the most important bit of this post and I really want you to take it on board.
-Acquire information as efficiently as possible
+## Acquire information efficiently

-Here is my knowledge acquisition procedure.
-I bequeath it to you.
-Use it well:
+My information acquisition process is very simple:

 1. Can I figure out how this works on my own?
 (5 minutes)
-2. Can I figure out how this works with googling and reading blog posts?
+2. Can I figure out how this works with googling and reading documentation, blog posts, etc?
 (15 minutes)
 3. Ask someone to explain it to me (however long it takes)

-OK, I know I said the previous section was the most important thing in this essay, but this one is pretty important too.
-For the love of all, please do not sit there ineffectual and frustrated because you can’t figure out what’s going on.
-It’s nice that you don’t want to bother your colleagues, and the first 20 minutes or so of trying to figure things out on your own is important as a way of preventing you from doing that too much, but your colleagues need you to be useful.
-They also probably possess the exact information you need.
-It is their responsibility and to their benefit to help you out when you get stuck.
+The third step is very important.
+Being stuck is not helping anyone, and your colleagues want you to succeed.
+Asking for help benefits everyone.

+The first two steps are important too: As well as being respectful of other peoples' time (it's perfectly OK to <em>use</em> other peoples' time, but it's bad to <em>waste</em> it), trying to figure it out yourself first improves your learning in the long run and gives you a better basis on which to explain your problem to people.

-Use the information you acquire as effectively as possible
+## Use the information you acquire well

-This is a fuzzy one.
-It’s basically “Be good at thinking”.
-If there were a fool proof set of advice on how to do this the world would look very different than it currently does.
-Still, here are some ideas you might find useful.

-Here is roughly what my thinking procedure looks like.
-Or, more accurately, here is my inaccurate model of what my thinking procedure looks like that I currently use to make predictions but don’t really expect corresponds that exactly to reality.

-Err.
-That paragraph might be a bit of a clue as to what I’m about to say.

-If I may get all meta for a moment: What is the purpose of knowledge acquisition?

-I mean, sure, you want to get stuff done, but how does knowledge help you do that?

-To me the value of knowledge is essentially predictive.
+For the purposes of becoming effective, the value of knowledge is essentially predictive.
 You want to be able to answer two questions:

 1. If I do X, what will happen?
 2. If I want Y to happen, what should I do?